-An organization is reviewing its security measures and wants to enhance physical security at their data center entrance to prevent unauthorized access due to tailgating.
+An organization is reviewing its security measures and wants to enhance physical security at their data-center entrance to prevent unauthorized access caused by tailgating.
 Which of the following would be the MOST effective physical control?

 Positioning security guards at the entrance to monitor and check identifications.